-Knowledge about the audience has been essential to send out the new form of learning to the employees.
-The strategy has been to start nice and slowly with the GDPR game, and afterwards to send out the IT Security Game to get all on board.
+Knowledge about the audience has been essential to sending out the new form of learning to the employees.
+The strategy has been to start nice and slowly with the GDPR game, and afterward to send out the IT Security Game to get all on board.

 “We needed some time to see how people received this.
-We should not push our employees and say: “Now you only have three days to complete this.”
+We should not push our employees and say: 'Now you only have three days to complete this.'
 It must be manageable for employees to complete.
-We are introducing some completely new work tasks for the employees, so, we have to send it to them nice and easily, so the employees know what they can expect going forward,” Christina says.
+We are introducing some completely new work tasks for the employees, so, we have to send it to them nice and easy, so the employees know what they can expect going forward,” Christina says and adds:

 “It has been super easy for us to get started with the platform and send out the GDPR game.
-We just went live on a bit unfortunate time just before Christmas.
-But in January we could already see an increase in the number of people who logged on to the platform.
-Besides, I have some co-workers at our treatment places, who sums it up to the employees out there and talk to them about what they have experienced and learned.”
+We just went live at a bit unfortunate time just before Christmas.
+But in January we could already see an increase in the number of people who logged on to the platform.”

 Over-the-shoulder training is still an essential part of learning something new – especially if you are a completely new hire.
 At the same time, it is important to balance what should be taught over-the-shoulder and when.
 A digitalization of parts of the onboarding process will mean a huge timesaving for both managers and the employees themselves.

-“In my first days in The Danish Arthritis Union I, of course, spent a lot of time asking weird questions, but again – who doesn’t when you are a new hire?
-So, our managers will definitely save time when our onboarding process is digitalized, because then, new employees will already have completed an introduction to, for example, Outlook, and what features work well here, and how to set it up in a smart way for yourself.
+“Our managers will definitely save time when our onboarding process is digitalized, because then new employees will already have completed an introduction to, for example, Outlook, and what features work well here, and how to set it up in a smart way for yourself.
 At the same time, I think that as a new employee you can easily spend hours finding this out on your own, but with a digital introduction you can save time, because you already got the hang of it,” Christina says and continues: